milanwiedemann/suddengains/README.md

 The `suddengains` package comes with a range of features which can be categorised into:

-1. Functions to identify and extract sudden gains:
+1. Functions to identify sudden gains:
   - `select_cases()`: stable
   - `define_crit1_cutoff()`: stable
   - `identify_sg()`: stable